ErpNetDocs/tech/advanced/document-flow/creating-duplicate.md

-# Creating A Duplicate Document And a New Document From Current
+# Creating A duplicate document and a new document from current

 The current article describes the principles and some specifics in creating a duplicate of an existing document.

 Different usages of the algorithm are also presented.

-### Basic Principles
+### Basic principles

 А duplicate of a given document is a new document which contains identical **business** data as the original one, meaning that all ***substantial*** and ***meaningful*** information is copied from the original.
 There is some exception for technical details, such as internal identification numbers - Primary Keys, IDs of reference links between different parts of one document, and more.